 - 6.4 The capital and revenue costs of green infrastructure are determined by the requirements of any individual scheme.
-Nationally, several sources of information can inform the assessment of GI costs, including: - land management standard costs such as Spon's Price Books - standard costs from agri-environment schemes - farm contractor charges guides - previous experience and organisational knowledge of the costs of schemes and their long-term maintenance. - 6.5 Any viability assessment of GI needs to be determined against both the policy requirements and the functions which are being delivered.
-The decision to invest in green infrastructure can be a more cost-effective and more viable alternative to investment in more traditional grey infrastructure.
+Nationally, several sources of information can inform the assessment of GI costs, including: - standard costs given by e.g., Spon's Price Books - standard costs from agri-environment schemes - farm contractor charges guides - previous experience and organisational knowledge of the costs of schemes and their long-term maintenance. - 6.5 Any viability assessment of GI needs to be carried out with consideration to both the relevant policy requirements and the functions which are seeking to be delivered.
+Investing in green infrastructure can be a more cost- effective and viable alternative to investment in traditional grey infrastructure.
 The assessment also needs to take into account all the multi-functional characteristics of green infrastructure, to ensure functions are not costed twice. - 6.6 Green infrastructure costs should be considered critical to delivering sustainable development in the meaning of the NPPF.
-Accordingly, they must be embedded and assessed as a part of site viability to determine if the site can support both the initial capital costs and the longer-term management costs to ensure that functionality is maintained.
+Accordingly, they must be embedded and assessed as a part of site viability to determine if the site can support both the initial capital costs and the longer-term management costs to ensure that functionality is maintained. - 6.7 GI provision should be considered strategically to ensure that new green infrastructure assets genuinely meet local need.
+For example, a settlement receiving multiple small developments over time risks not receiving the larger-scale green spaces or places for play needed by the cumulative increase in population, although the developments individually may comply with local GI policies.
+This highlights the importance of an evidence-based approach to GI delivery that considers the site in its full context.